 - (a) Licenses issued under this chapter may be suspended, revoked or denied renewal in accordance with the provisions of Wis.
 Stat. § 125.12(2) and the procedures of this chapter. - (b) Any license issued under this chapter may be suspended or, revoked for cause after notice to the licensee and a hearing in front of the due process board.
 In cases where renewal is denied, the licensee shall be afforded an opportunity to request such a hearing.
-Such licenses may be suspended, revoked or denied renewal for any of the following causes: - 1) The person has violated any provisions of Wis.
+Licenses under this chapter may be suspended, revoked or denied renewal for any of the following causes: - 1) The person has violated any provisions of Wis.
 Stats. ch.
 125 or chapter 6 of this code. - 2) The person keeps or maintains a disorderly or riotous, indecent or improper house. - 3) The person has sold or given away alcohol beverages to known habitual drunkards. - 4) The person does not possess the qualifications required under Wis.
 Stats. ch.
-125 or chapter 6 of this code to hold the license. - 5) The licensed premises is operated in such a manner that it constitutes a disorderly premises or a public or private nuisance contrary to section 6-197 of this code. - 6) The person failed to operate the premises in accordance with the floor plan or plan of operation as submitted with the application contrary to section 6-88 of this code, or the conditions of the license contrary to section 6-14 of this code. - 7) The person has failed to maintain the premises according to standards prescribed for sanitary, safety and health requirements of the state building code, the state plumbing code, or the rules and regulations of the state board of health applicable to restaurants
+125 or chapter 6 of this code to hold the license. - 5) The licensed premises is operated in such a manner that it constitutes a disorderly premises or public nuisance contrary to section 6-197 of this code. - 6) The person failed to operate the premises in accordance with the floor plan or plan of operation as submitted with the application contrary to section 6-88 of this code, or the conditions of the license contrary to section 6-14 of this code. - 7) The person has failed to maintain the premises according to standards prescribed for sanitary, safety and health requirements of the state building code, the state plumbing

-- as contemplated in section 6-15 of this code; or failed to comply with the health, building or fire codes of the city contrary to section 6-30 of this code. - 8) The licensee has accumulated 100 or more points under the alcohol license demerit point system. - 9) Any other factors which reasonably relate to the public health, safety and welfare.
+- code, or the rules and regulations of the state board of health applicable to restaurants as contemplated in section 6-15 of this code; or failed to comply with the health, building or fire codes of the city contrary to section 6-30 of this code. - 8) Any other factors which reasonably relate to the public health, safety and welfare.

 Sec.
-6-26. - Disciplinary procedures for suspensions and revocations.
+6-26. - Disciplinary proceedings.